janulm/Datathon-2025/TECHNICAL_DETAILS.md

 - **Semantic Breadth**: Unlike standard RAG that uses only the original query for embedding search, our system analyzes the query across multiple conceptual dimensions (location, industry, product, etc.)
 - **Improved Recall**: By creating multiple semantically-expanded versions of the query, we increase the chances of finding relevant content that might use different terminology
 - **Contextual Understanding**: The LLM expands the original query based on its understanding of each concept, incorporating domain knowledge
+- **Customizable for Domain Expertise**: Organizations can define concepts specific to their industry, tailoring the system to their unique needs without changing the underlying document embeddings

 **Design Choice Rationale:**
 Traditional RAG often misses relevant documents when the query terminology differs from document terminology.
 Our concept expansion creates multiple semantic "search paths," dramatically improving recall without sacrificing precision.
+By decoupling concept definitions from document embedding, we enable organizations to inject domain expertise at inference time without expensive reprocessing of documents.

 ## 2. Multi-Vector Semantic Search